About Me

 I’m a native of the Washington, DC metropolitan area and a fanatically loyal Carleton College alum, where I earned a degree in Political Science.
 I’m a somewhat-less fanatical, but still generally happy, graduate of the University of Chicago Law School, where I earned my J.D., and the University of California, Berkeley, where I received my Ph.D. in Political Science (specializing in political theory and public law).

-While I’m lucky enough to basically count my job as among my hobbies, when not pondering interesting questions for a living I like writing, eating steak, playing board games, and watching boxing.
+While I’m lucky enough to basically count my job as among my hobbies, when not pondering interesting questions for a living I like writing, eating steak, playing board games, collecting contemporary art, doing crosswords, and watching boxing.
 I also play a mean game of Boggle.